- 1 How to Choose a Tennis Racket for Beginners?

 So here are the tennis rackets characteristics a novice player should know about because they matter a lot.
 Knowing what to look for in a racket will have an impact on your game, your learning speed, and more.

-- Head size – for beginner players, the head size of the racket should be big.
+For beginner players, the head size of the racket should be big.
 There’s a categorization for head sizes and for what levels they are.
 For the beginners’ category, it’s the biggest head size racket.
 Why?
 First of all, a bigger head gives you a bigger chance of hitting the ball.
 You’ll easily learn to hit the ball in the middle correctly.
 It will be easier to play with it and improve so you can move on to a smaller head racket.
 An oversized head is considered to be 105 or more square inches.

-- Grip size – first, you should measure your grip size, so you know what racket you need.
+First, you should measure your grip size, so you know what racket you need.
 The grip size of the racket is essential for how you hold it, how much strength you use to move it, and how much it hurts your arm.
 A wrong size grip may cause blisters or pain in your wrist, elbow, or shoulder.
 You can see how to measure your grip strength, not only the size if you’re interested.

-- Weight – this is understandable, the lighter the racket, the better, at least for beginners.
+This is understandable, the lighter the racket, the better, at least for beginners.
 Your hand isn’t used to the weight of the racket, and it’s better to start with a light one, and if you feel like you need a heavier one, you will move on to it after a while.
 It makes long games easier and helps you play better, plus it prevents injuries.
 A lightweight racket is considered to be less than 10oz.

-- Power – beginners do not have a lot of power to swing the racket with.
+Beginners do not have a lot of power to swing the racket with.
 But the right racket will transfer maximum energy to the ball without you having to try too much.
 An oversized racket will give you enough power to play well.
 An open pattern provides more power, also.

-- String and Tension – in general, loose strings provide more power, plus a bigger sweet spot.
+In general, loose strings provide more power, plus a bigger sweet spot.
 The looser string also prevents tennis elbow injuries because you don’t have to swing very hard.
 Tight strings give you more control but a small sweet spot, which isn’t ideal for a beginner.

-- Balance – there are three types of racket balance – head light, head heavy, and even balanced.
+There are three types of racket balance – head light, head heavy, and even balanced.
 This is important for the maneuverability and stability of the racket.
 Mostly it’s up to personal preference to choose one that is comfortable.
 An even balanced racket may be good for beginners who aren’t used to holding and swinging a racket.
 They are a blend of stability and maneuverability without being too heavy.

-- Price – there are many well-known sports brands and other less known ones that offer a wide selection of rackets for beginners.
+There are many well-known sports brands and other less known ones that offer a wide selection of rackets for beginners.
 It is up to you how much money you can spend on a beginner’s racket.
 Keep in mind that the higher the price, the better the quality of the racket, like with everything else.
 But when it comes to buying your very first racket to learn and train without knowing whether you’ll keep playing the price matters.
 Of course, there are many cheap options that are great and are more than enough for recreational games.
 They are the perfect choice if you don’t want to spend $100 on a beginner’s racket.

 These are essential features for tennis rackets for beginners and intermediate players.
-No matter what level you’re on, you need to find a racket that feels comfortable for you.
+No matter what level you’re on, you need to find a tennis racket that feels comfortable for you.

 Additional Features to Look for in a Tennis Racket